-We have a group of hand-picked, talented and experienced performers and teachers to lead our extracurricular music provision and they will be offering tuition in voice, violin, viola, music theory, guitar, drums, oboe, clarinet, flute, saxophone and brass.
+We have a group of hand-picked, talented and experienced performers and teachers to lead our extracurricular music provision and they will be offering tuition in voice, bassoon, oboe, piano, violin, viola, guitar, ukulele, drums, oboe, clarinet, flute, saxophone and brass.
 Students are also strongly encouraged to join one of our ensembles, orchestras or choirs.

-If you would like your child to access private lessons, parents can contact Mr Rodgers directly on daniel.rodgers@jmhs.hereford.sch.uk.
+If you would like your child to access private lessons, parents can contact Miss Mortimore-Price directly on jessica.mp@jmhs.hereford.sch.uk.
 Private lesson contracts are held between the peripatetic teacher and parents directly.
 The school facilitates the initial contact and helps resolve any issues, which may arise.